-I am currently a post-doc at Imperial College working on statistical methodology in epidemiology.
+I am currently a post-doc at Imperial College working on statistical and probabilistic methodology in epidemiology with Dr Kris Parag, in particular inference and control for agent/individual-based models of epidemics.

 Previously, I was a student at the Centre for Doctoral Training in Computational Statistics and Data Science at the University of Bristol, under the supervision of Professor Nick Whiteley.
-My PhD rsearch focused on principled approximate inference in agent based compartmental models of epidemics - an area I am still involved in.
+My PhD rsearch focused on principled approximate inference in stochastic compartmental models of epidemics.

 After my PhD I spent a short period as a Postdoctoral Research Associate, working with Prof. Christophe Andrieu on the Bayes4Health grant, investigating the theoretical underpinnings of generative diffusion models.
 During this time I lectured part of a third year Statistical Machine Learning Course.